 Click “OK” on the confirmation message.

-Click the policy name from the group policy list.
+Click on the policy name from the group policy list.

 Click the “PC list” tab.